 The GASB issued Statement No. 83, Certain Asset Retirement Obligations, in November 2016.
 This Statement establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
-This standard becomes effective for the District in fiscal year 2019.
-The District has not yet determined the impact of this statement.
+This standard became effective for the District in fiscal year 2019.
+The implementation had no effect on the District's financial statements.